How to Make a February Personal Finance Calendar

 The suggestions on this calendar may not match your personal financial schedule.
 However, it can serve as a reminder to make sure you address important issues.

-If you’re interested in speaking to someone at a Sunflower Bank or First National 1870 location near you to discuss your personal finances, visit our Branch Locator page or Wealth Management Team page, to find the right financial partner to address your financial needs.
+If you’re interested in speaking to someone at a Sunflower Bank location near you to discuss your personal finances, visit our Branch Locator page or Wealth Management Team page, to find the right financial partner to address your financial needs.

 This article contains general information only.
-Sunflower Bank and First National 1870 are not, by means of this article, rendering accounting, financial, investment, legal, tax, or other professional advice or services.
+Sunflower Bank is not, by means of this article, rendering accounting, financial, investment, legal, tax, or other professional advice or services.
 We suggest you consult your personal tax or legal advisor before making tax or legal-related investment decisions.